 The Essence range is available to all IRT residents and customers.

-The Essence range uses a base unit, pendant and sensors to monitor the customer’s voice and motion.
+The Essence range uses a base unit, pendant and sensors to monitor the customer’s motion.
 Services range from emergency alerting to a professional home care solution which constantly learns and adapts to customers’ daily behaviour.